smarter-project/home-assistant-demo/README.md

 `docker-compose up -d`

-On macos docker must be confiured to allow host-networking:
+On macos docker must be configured to allow host-networking:
 In docker desktop goto: Settings->Resources->Network and enable host networking

 Once all the containers are running, the web GUI should be available and you should be able to log into Home Assistant